AusClimateService/indices/README.md

 (in conjunction with the `--nworkers` and `--nthreads` options) to launch and configure a local dask cluster.
-We are still figuring out the optimal local cluster settings for different use cases and will add advice to this documentation soon.
+We are still figuring out the optimal local cluster settings for different use cases and will add advice to this documentation soon, but in general the computation will be fastest if you simply allocate a large amount of memory to the job (e.g. using the `largemem` job queue on NCI) as opposed to fiddling around with a local dask cluster.